A few words about "cheat check" services

 Cheating Twitch viewers: myths and reality

-The heading "noodle soup" is on the air.
+The heading "noodles filming" is on the air.

-Do such services really see cheats on Twitch subscribers and viewers?
+- Do such services really see Twitch subscribers and viewers cheats?

-do they pose any threat to the safety of users?
+- do they pose any security risk to users?

-Well, they asked - we answer: no, these services are fake, and now we will tell you why.
+Well, we asked - we answer: no, these services are fake, and now we'll tell you why.

-After analyzing the work of the above service, it is easy to establish that the results of the "checks" provided do not correlate in any way with the presence of real (and in some cases even quite large) cheats - "verdicts" are generated randomly (with the exception of one nuance, which is discussed below) .
-Who doubts - do not be lazy and check it yourself =)
+After analyzing the operation of the service mentioned above, it is easy to establish that the results of the provided "checks" do not correlate in any way with the presence of real (and in some cases even quite large) markups - "verdicts" are generated randomly (with the exception of one nuance, which is discussed below) .
+Who doubts - do not be lazy and check for yourself =)

-What is this and similar sites for?
-Who could need to support the work of such, if I may say so, a service - pay for a TLS certificate, expensive hosting, a domain name, write shit code?
+Why does this and similar sites exist?
+Who would need to support the work of such, so to speak, service - pay for a TLS certificate, expensive hosting, a domain name, write shitty code?

-From the days of ancient Rome to the present day, light has been shedding light on such situations by the approach immortalized in the aphorism "cui prodest?" - "who benefits from it?"
+From the time of ancient Rome to this day, the approach immortalized in the aphorism "cui prodest?" - "Who benefits from this?".

 And here everything is just simple.

-In war, as you know, all means are good, and the authors of those competing with our service do not disdain the dirtiest tricks.
+In war, as you know, all means are good, and the authors of those competing with our service do not shun the dirtiest tricks.

-1. The owners of the cheat service create such a "cheat check" site.
+1. The owners of the cheat service create such a website "cheating for cheating".

-3. Own subscribers rubbed in about "100% antidetect wrapping"®.
+3. Own subscribers are rubbed about "100% cheat antidetect"®.
 Users of other people's services are on antidepressants.

-Thus, such resources fool both their own and other people's users, increasing the attractiveness of the affiliated service in the market.
+Thus, such resources fool both their own and other users, increasing the attractiveness of the affiliated service on the market.